AdobeDocs/experience-manager-assets-essentials.en/help/adminster-aem-assets-essentials.md

 Assets Essentials provides many standard metadata fields by default.
 Organizations have additional metadata needs and need more metadata fields to add business-specific metadata.
 Metadata forms let businesses add custom metadata fields to an asset's [!UICONTROL Details] page.
 The business-specific metadata improves the governance and discovery of its assets.
 You can create forms from scratch or re-purpose an existing form.

 You can configure metadata forms for different types of assets (different MIME types).
 Use the same form name as the file's MIME type.
-Essentials automatically matches uploaded assets to the name of the form.
+Essentials automatically matches uploaded assets MIME type to the name of the form and updates the metadata for the uploaded assets based on the form fields.

+For example, if a metadata form by the name `PDF` or `pdf` exists, then the uploaded PDF documents contain metadata fields as defined in the form.

-Assets Essentials follows the following search mechanism for metadata form names to apply the metadata fields to the uploaded assets of a particular type:
+Assets Essentials uses the following sequence to search for existing metadata form names to apply the metadata fields to the uploaded assets of a particular type:

-MIME sub-type (`pdf` in the example) > MIME type (`application` in the example) > `default` form > Out-of-the-box form
+MIME subtype > MIME type > `default` form > Out-of-the-box form

 For example, if a metadata form by the name `PDF` or `pdf` exists, then the uploaded PDF documents contains metadata fields as defined in the form.
 If a metadata form by the name `PDF` or `pdf` does not exist, Assets Essentials matches if there is a metadata form by the name `application`.
 If there is a metadata form by the name `application`, the uploaded PDF documents contains metadata fields as defined in the form.
 If Assets Essentials still does not find a matching metadata form, it searches for the `default` metadata form to apply metadata fields defined in the form to the uploaded PDF documents.
-If none of these steps work, Assets Essentials applies metadata fields defined in the out-of-the-box form to the uploaded all PDF documents.
+If none of these steps work, Assets Essentials applies metadata fields defined in the out-of-the-box form to the all uploaded PDF documents.

 >[!IMPORTANT]
 >